ARCHAEOLOGY NEWS

 This group of tumuli is located about eight kilometers north-northwest

-of Sardis, the ancient Lydian
+of Sardis, the

-capital.
-Bin Tepe, which literally means "a
+ancient Lydian capital.
+Bin Tepe, which literally

-thousand mounds," does in fact include 120 tumuli.
-The 2005 survey
+means "a thousand mounds," does in fact include 120 tumuli.

-destroyed.
+with 18 destroyed.

 Given ancient Lydia's